jankrepl/deepdow/docs/source/data_loading.rst

 --------
 Let us assume, that our raw data :code:`raw_df` is stored in a :code:`pd.DataFrame`.
 There are :code:`n_timesteps` rows representing different timesteps with the same time frequency but potentially with gaps (due to non-business days etc.).
-They are indexed by :code:`pd.DatatimeIndex`.
+They are indexed by :code:`pd.DatetimeIndex`.
 The columns are indexed by :code:`pd.MultiIndex` where the first level represents the the :code:`n_assets` different **assets**.
 The second level then represents the :code:`n_channels` **channels** (indicators) like volume or close price.
 For the rest of the this page we will be using the below example